Neil Munro (actor): Awards and achievements

 Munro received a Best New Play Dora Award for Bob's Kingdom and a Best Director Dora Award for Hamlet's Room.
 He was also a Chalmers Award nominee for best new play for Extreme Close Up and, as an actor, has won two ACTRA awards.

 Personal life

-Munro was married to the actor and painter Carole Galloway, who died in 2000; the couple had no children.
+Munro was married to the actress and painter Carole Galloway, who died in 2000; the couple had no children.
 Munro died in London, Ontario, after a lengthy struggle with cancer, on July 13, 2009.